pywebio/PyWebIO/docs/guide.rst

 Callback
 ^^^^^^^^^^^^^^

-As we can see from the above, PyWebIO divides the interaction into two parts: input and output.
-The input function is blocking, a form will be displayed on the user's web browser when calling input function, the input function will not return util the user submits the form.
+As we can see from the above, the interaction of PyWebIO has two parts: input and output.
+The input function of PyWebIO is blocking, a form will be displayed on the user's web browser when calling input function, the input function will not return until the user submits the form.
 The output function is used to output content to the browser in real time.
-The behavior of input and output is consistent with the console program.
+The input/output behavior of PyWebIO is consistent with the console program.
 That's why we say PyWebIO turning the browser into a "rich text terminal".
 So you can write PyWebIO applications in script programing way.

-In addition, PyWebIO also supports event callbacks: PyWebIO allows you to output some buttons, and the provided callback function will be executed when the button is clicked.
+In addition, PyWebIO also supports event callbacks: PyWebIO allows you to output some buttons and bind callbacks to them.
+The provided callback function will be executed when the button is clicked.

 This is an example: